 We are living during an age in the West, perhaps in the whole world, wherein the prevailing view of all things could best be described as utilitarian.
 Modern Americans, in particular, have a way of reducing most everything down to its usefulness, its efficiency, and of course, its cost.
 Jobs go to the lowest bidder.
 We buy where we get the best deal.
 Our books are paperback no matter the genre, dime store romance or classic.
 Our buildings are metal, whether serving as an auto body shop or a church.
 After a few years of this kind of thinking, everything begins to look the same.

-In the middle of August teachers will show up at Trinitas for our Faculty Forum.
-We will spend nearly three weeks planning and discussing and studying about how to give Trinitas students a broad, liberal education that changes them, transforms them.
-One of our main focuses will be figuring out how to let the things we teach mold and shape our students into the people God created them to be.
-Of course, we hope they all get great jobs some day, but landing a great, even a high paying job will be a hollow victory if they don’t understand the history of their people, the story of their God, the beauty of creation.
-The subjects and lessons we plan to teach our students are the kind that chip away at the rough edges, convict the soul, evoke confession, provoke change, and finally turnout young people after God’s own heart, young people who think God’s thoughts after Him.
+Each August, Trinitas teachers spend two or more weeks at Faculty Forum planning and discussing, and studying how to give Trinitas students a broad, liberal education that changes them, transforms them.
+One of their main focuses is figuring out how to let the things we teach mold and shape our students into the people God created them to be.
+Of course, we hope they all get great jobs some day, but landing a great, even a high-paying job will be a hollow victory if they don’t understand the history of their people, the story of their God, and the beauty of creation.
+The subjects and lessons they teach our students are the kind that chip away at the rough edges, convict the soul, evoke confession, provoke change, and finally turn out young people after God’s own heart, young people who think God’s thoughts after Him.